 The English curriculum is grounded in the belief that reading and writing engage us with ideas and the world, and connect us to each other; it focuses on increasing literacy and improving writing skills in preparation for the English and English Literature BJC examinations.
 The building blocks of reading and writing are taught through Reading Workshops, literature studies, Writing Workshops, vocabulary study, drama and nonfiction analysis.
 There is a strong emphasis on developing a culture of literacy and critical thought, in and beyond the classroom.

-Health and Family Life Education teaches the importance of all around good health providing students with knowledge they need to make informed decisions about their physical, social, spiritual, environmental, and emotional health as they mature.
-Health and Family Life Education offers rich content and helps students learn how to use critical thinking to become problem solvers and lifelong learners.
+Health and Wellness teaches the importance of all around good health providing students with knowledge they need to make informed decisions about their physical, social, spiritual, environmental, and emotional health as they mature.
+Health and Wellness offers rich content and helps students learn how to use critical thinking to become problem solvers and lifelong learners.
 Our goal is to prepare students with the skills to live healthy and happy lives.

 In grade 7 we touch on nutrition and fitness, values, puberty, sexual health, and human sexuality.
 In grade 8 we cover communication, love and relationships, diversity, drugs and alcohol and many more topics.
 Grade 9 focuses on human anatomy and physiology in preparation the the BJC exam.